Table Of Contents

 20. Kubewatch – K8s Events Watcher And Handlers Trigger

 Bitnami Labs’ Kubewatch is a Go-based open-source watcher for Kubernetes.
-It observes about a dozen different resources, from deployments and replication controllers to persistent volumes and ingress controllers.
+It observes about a dozen resources, from deployments and replication controllers to persistent volumes and ingress controllers.

 Kubewatch monitors predefined Kubernetes resources for changes and reports them to your Slack channel.
 Yet, you can also use webhooks to get alerts through SMTP, Flock, Hip Chat, and Mattermost.